Code-Institute-Submissions/TeachFlow/README.md

 ### Existing Features
 * **Navigation**
-    * The navigation contains the brand logo and four links which lead to 4 separate pages.
+    * The navigation contains the brand logo with four links.
+3 links, link to section on index.html (home, about & contact us).
+1 link, links to a separate pages (game.html).
     * The brand logo is an anchor tag, which is linked to the homepage.
     * The pages are ordered to create a walk-through experience (Home > About > Portfolio > Contact Us)
     * For mobile devices, the navbar is designed to collapse.